GOP develops aggressive 'Plan B' in impeachment trial, as several Dems appear to support acquittal: source

 Senate Majority Leader Mitch McConnell privately said early Tuesday that he wasn't sure Republicans could block an up-or-down vote on whether to call more witnesses.
 But later Tuesday night, a Senate leadership source told Fox News that Republicans were specifically assessing the viability of two alternative options.

 One plan is to amend any resolution calling for a particular witness to also include a package of witnesses that wouldn't win enough support in the Senate.
-For example, if the Democrats seek to call former National Security Advisor Bolton, Republicans might seek to question Hunter Biden or Rep. Adam Schiff, D-Calif., over his inconsistent statements concerning his panel's contacts with the whistleblower.
+For example, if the Democrats seek to call former National Security Advisor John Bolton, Republicans might seek to question Hunter Biden over his lucrative board position in Ukraine, or Rep. Adam Schiff, D-Calif., over his inconsistent statements concerning his panel's contacts with the whistleblower at the center of the impeachment probe.

 "After listening to the Dems’ 20+ hours of argument and the rebuttal arguments from @realDonaldTrump, I’ve got lots of questions for the Dems," tweeted Missouri GOP Sen. Josh Hawley on Tuesday.
 "Like this one: Why did Schiff lie about his contact with the 'whistleblower'?
 More to come!"